 Dairy and Non-dairy Alternatives

 You may not think of dairy products as carbs, but these foods supply natural sugar in the form of lactose.
 Some slow-digesting dairy foods include skim and full-fat milk; cheeses such as Cheddar, mozzarella and cottage; and yogurt.
-Non-dairy alternatives like almond and soy milk are also slow-digesting, but rice milk is not.
+Non-dairy alternatives like almond and soy milk are also considered as slow burning carbs, but rice milk is not.

 Nuts and Seeds

-With their high fat, high protein and low carbohydrate content, nuts and seeds are slow to digest.
+With their high fat, high protein and low carbohydrate content, nuts and seeds are slow digesting foods.
 For example, walnuts, almonds, pistachios, pine nuts, hazelnuts and cashews all rank under 25 on the GI, while sesame, amaranth, squash, sunflower and sprouted seeds are under 35.
-Peanut butter is a slow-digesting carb, as are unsweetened pastes and butters made from low-GI nuts.
+Peanut butter is a slow digesting carb, as are unsweetened pastes and butters made from low-GI nuts.

 - The Glycemic Index: About Glycemic Index